Coronavirus Pandemic Reaffirms Student's Decision

-Sam's perseverance and preparation, however, paid off.
-He was contacted by a recruiter and was able to do a phone interview for an opportunity with QED Systems, Inc. He was then invited for an in-person interview but not a traditional one.
+Sam's perseverance and preparation paid off.
+He was contacted by a recruiter and was able to do a phone interview for an opportunity with QED Systems, Inc. He was then invited for an in-person interview, but not a traditional one.
 Sam sat on the opposite side of a long conference room table from his interviewer and was not able to shake hands upon introducing himself or leaving.
 It felt strange for Sam to not do these simple things that, before the outbreak, came so natural.
-Nonetheless, he nailed the "social-distancing" interview and was offered a position as a Cyber Security Analyst which he started in early April.
+Nonetheless, he nailed the "socially-distanced" interview and was offered a position as a Cyber Security Analyst, which he started in early April.

-QED is a nation-wide engineering and technical services firm, providing high-quality services and support to government and commercial clients.
+QED is a nationwide engineering and technical services firm, providing high-quality services and support to government and commercial clients.
 Sam has been able to report to the office since he is not working in a large group.
 He said other departments had to quickly adjust and telework due to the COVID19 distancing guidelines.
 For now, his team is able to work together and they are busy.
-You see, while the Coronavirus has shut down some parts of the economy, IT continues to function as it always has.
-Moreover, the need for new talent to accommodate the many unfilled jobs goes on.
+Although the Coronavirus has shut down some parts of the economy, IT continues to function as it always has.

 "Just last week we established a great pipeline program with Woz U to help our students get a paid apprenticeship to work with InfoSys.
 Additionally, JT4 and Texas Instruments have conducted virtual sessions to try and actively recruit our Electronics grads.
 Other technology- based companies who have recently hired our graduates include: Apex Systems, Core Technologies, AERMOR, JSCM Group Network Security, NEG Nippon Electric Glass, DeCA, and Micron Technology."

-While beginning a career in this environment has its challenges, Sam says this situation only reaffirms his decision to pursue a Cybersecurity career path.
-While others are experiencing layoffs and furloughs, he knows he has chosen a profession that can withstand the slings and arrows of many different kinds of crises.
+While graduating into this environment has its challenges, Sam says this situation only reaffirms his decision to pursue a Cybersecurity degree.
+While others are experiencing layoffs and furloughs, he knows he has chosen a profession that can withstand the many different kinds of crises.

-"ECPI University has allowed me to pursue my career dream", says Sam.
+"ECPI University has allowed me to pursue my dream," says Sam.
 "They provided the right knowledge and hands-on experience to become comfortable in all the different aspects of computer information science.
-I know that from this entry level job I can keep advancing my career with no limit.
+I know that from this entry level job I can keep advancing with no limit.
 I will always have the room to expand my horizon and provide better for my family.
-My wife and I are extremely excited about all the opportunities that have opened up to us since this career change."
+My wife and I are extremely excited about all the opportunities that have opened up to us."